LloydThinks/CSC105/Excel Project/Lab2.md

 * The condition to evaluate.
 * The range to actually sum values from.

-In the following example the following only values in column B with an "a" in column A are considered in the sum.
+In the following example only values in column B with an "a" in column A are considered in the sum.

 <div style="text-align:center">
     <img src="img/lab2_sumif-2.png" width=220/> &nbsp &nbsp &nbsp